matias-ceau/scripts/docs/scripts/albumplayer.xsh.md

 ### Notes

-- This script generates a temporary playlist located at `~/.config/cmus/.temp.m3u`, making it dependent on cmus's configuration.
-- Ensure your `.config/cmus/lib.pl` file is formatted correctly to avoid issues in album detection.
+- The script expects your music library to be set up correctly in the `cmus` configuration.
+- Ensure that `dmenu` is properly installed and configured on your system for seamless operation.

 > **Critique:**
-> The script could benefit from error handling, especially for cases where no albums are available or if the `lib.pl` file is missing or improperly formatted.
-Implementing checks on the output from `dmenu` to ensure a selection was made could also enhance user experience.
-Additionally, the user might appreciate an option to specify the number of random tracks to include from other albums.
+> - The script could benefit from error handling to manage cases where `lib.pl` might not exist or where no albums are found.
+> - There is no feedback for the user if the selection process fails (e.g. when no album is chosen), which may cause confusion.
+Adding checks and informative messages would enhance usability.
+> - The hard-coded limit of `10` for random albums could be parameterized or set to a configurable option to increase flexibility.